 The initial section from Rhyd Ddu (starting opposite the main Pay & Display car park) as far as the lake is relatively wide and flat, suitable for prams and some wheelchairs.
 There are some steep sections thereafter, but the walk through the forest, over the railway line and an old bridge, is an absolute delight.

 This is another linear walk, but it’s possible to use the Beddgelert-Caernarfon bus service to make it into a loop.
 Even more fun is to use the Welsh Highland Railway, though it’s worth noting that no trains run in January and there is a limited service through other winter months.
 You can check the bus timetable here and the rail timetable here.

-For more detailed information about this walk, download this handy PDF guide from the Snowdonia National Park Authority.
+For more detailed information about this walk, click here and follow the route with the Snowdonia National Park Authority.

 3. Llyn Padarn Circular

 This lovely walk can be done right from Royal Victoria Hotel’s front door!
 At just under six miles, with just one section that rises modestly into oak woods before descending to lake level again, it’s a relatively easy afternoon walk you can do in a few hours.
 You’ll want to take your time, though, to take in the wonderful views of Llanberis Pass and Snowdon across the lake’s placid waters.